Topic 3.9: Recommending a project

 We reduced these options to two, three or four strong potential projects that could be compared against the base case of doing nothing

-We estimated the cost, quantified the impacts and assessed the risk to the organisation of going ahead with each remaining option
+We estimated the financial and other impacts of proceeding with each remaining option

 We now need to make a recommendation to our decision-makers on the best option and the way forward.